NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Results and Discussion

+This experiment evaluates how neuron capacity per core affects RTF, power, and energy efficiency for the full-size cortical microcircuit on two FPGAs.
+As shown in Figure \ref{fig:design_space_exploration}a, reducing the capacity from 8192 to 4096 neurons/core improves the RTF from 1.11 to 0.83 because the workload is distributed over more cores.
+The 5632-neuron/core case deviates from a linear trend due to its lower post-implementation frequency of 198.7 MHz.
+Figure~\ref{fig:design_space_exploration}b shows that total power remains around 70 W for the 8192- and 5632-neuron/core cases, and increases to 83.08 W for the 4096-neuron/core case, where more cores are instantiated.
+However, the energy per synaptic event decreases from 82 nJ to 73 nJ.
 Overall, these results show that reducing the neuron capacity per core improves both real-time performance and energy per synaptic event, at the cost of increased total power.
 These results suggest that, for this workload and platform, smaller core capacities are favorable when the primary objective is real-time performance and energy per synaptic event, provided that sufficient hardware resources are available.